-Sevenoaks District Council set its budget for 2018/19 at a meeting of the Council on 20 February 2018.
-Overall, the Council's net revenue budget has increased from £14.470m in 2017/18 to $\pm$ 14.687m in 2018/19.
+Sevenoaks District Council set its budget for 2019/20 at a meeting of the Council on 26 February 2019.
+Overall, the Council's net revenue budget has increased from £14.687m in 2018/19 to £15.251m in 2019/20.

-The final outturn position is a surplus of £85,000 as approved by Cabinet, this balance was transferred to the Budget Stabilisation Reserve to support future budgets, leaving a nil movement on the General Fund Reserve.
+The final outturn position for 2019/20 is a surplus of £52,000 (2018/19 £85,000) and as approved by Cabinet, this balance was transferred to the Budget Stabilisation Reserve to support future budgets, leaving a nil movement on the General Fund Reserve.
 There were no material events after the reporting period.

-The adoption of the 10-year budget over the last seven years has resulted in a much more stable budget position than had previously been achieved.
+The adoption of the 10-year budget over the last nine years has resulted in a much more stable budget position than had previously been achieved.
 The aim of the ten year budget is to meet the primary financial objective of reducing reliance on reserves, whilst enabling the Council to invest in priority services.